 Dental fillings are used to treat a cavity.
-The decayed portion of the tooth is removed and cleaned then the dental filling is filled where the decayed portion was removed.
+The decayed portion of the tooth is removed and the dental filling is then used to replace that part of the tooth.

 Fillings are also used to repair cracked or broken teeth and teeth that have been worn down.

-When the tooth decay or fracture is so extensive that a direct restoration, such as filling with composite resin, would compromise the structural integrity of restored tooth or provide substandard opposition to occlusal (i.e., biting) forces, Inlay or Onlay is used.
+When tooth decay or fracture is so extensive that a direct restoration would compromise the structural integrity of the restored tooth or provide substandard opposition to biting forces, an inlay or onlay is used instead.

-Inlay or onlay can be done in a single day in our clinic with CAD/CAM system.
+Inlays and onlays can be done within a single day at our clinic with our CAD/CAM system.

 Monday - Friday : 9.00am - 6.00pm

 Saturday : 9.00am - 1.00pm